-Make them feel seen.
-It’s an age-old, time tested way to bring comfort those who are suffering.
+Acknowledge their pain.
+It’s an age-old, time-tested way to bring comfort those who are suffering.
 When I was going through the cancer grinder, I directly experienced the healing power of feeling seen.
 And conversely, the distressing effect of not feeling seen.
 This post will unpack the meaning of these words and offer concrete examples of what to say and not say.

 Let me start with a simple analogy.
 When babies experience pain or discomfort, they cry.
 When we pick them up and acknowledge their feelings, they calm down.
 Similarly, when I was going through the devastation of cancer, when people acknowledged my suffering, I felt seen.
 And when they did not, I felt unseen.

 As human beings, we largely interact with other people through language, let’s thus explore how words can comfort, or discomfort, people living with devastating illnesses.

 3 Things to Not Say to a Cancer Patient

 When I told people about my cancer, the most common responses I received were the following: